yowarduuu/e-diksyonari/README.md

 The exact origin of Capampángan (Bataaneño) *alipuru is still dubious, but it is believed that it followed the suggested protoword.
 This might have been borrowed from Tagalog when the language migrated to the original Capampángan-speaking areas in east Bataan, and the word was borrowed due to intense contact with Tagalog speakers who settled in the province after moving from southern Luzon, which later displaced the language to the towns near Pampanga.

+Forms like *paparo* (in 𝚝𝚐𝚕, 𝚖𝚛𝚠) or *papalò* (in 𝚊𝚋𝚌, 𝚊𝚢𝚝) might have existed as a product of deleting the second syllable of a word, cf. PAn *baŋbaŋ₂ ‘butterfly, moth’ > 𝚙𝚕𝚠 *babang; PMP *manu(k)-manuk ‘bird’ > PD *papanuk ‘bird’ [verification needed].
+It is good to note that in every branch, both the *paruparu and *paparu forms exist to refer to butterflies, or alternatively, moths.
+It was also observed that a form of *paru, as in the case of Ambalá Áyta, Mag-indí Áyta *palò*, can stand on its own to refer to butterflies.

+In Məranáw, it is mentioned that the term came from the root 𝚖𝚛𝚠 *paro* ‘comfortable situation; to make comfortable,’ a symbolism for freedom and free will, having wings, which denotes being free of anything.
+A single cognate, however, does not exist in any of the languages containing a descendant of *paruparu.
+Thus, while it may be applied among Danao languages, it does not represent the whole protoword at the Proto-Philippine level.

-The distribution of the term is limited to the Kasiguranin-Tagalog of the Central Philippine group, which, together with the Danao languages, provides the idea that the term is present in the Greater Central Philippine branch.
+The distribution of the term includes the Kasiguranin-Tagalog of the Central Philippine group, which, together with the Danao languages, provides the idea that the term is present in the Greater Central Philippine branch.
 Outside of this, the term is present only in some of Central Luzon’s Sambalic languages.
 While Spanish *papalote* (‘kite’) might be a good explanation, it seems inappropriate for inclusion as a loanword.
 Because this is “borrowed” between unrelated languages, this might give rise to an invalid reconstruction.

 It is noted that a similar form outside the Philippines is Malay *paruparu ‘lungs (organ that extracts oxygen from the air).’
 Others may say that the conceptual link between the lungs (associated with the breath = life force, soul) and the shapes and forms of a butterfly's wing (associated with the souls of the dead) may have been present already in PMP, but it is questionable because there are no agreements for this relationship among the affected languages.